Andrew Barclay Sons & Co.: Background

-Hunslet-Barclay

-In 1972 the company was acquired by the Leeds-based Hunslet Group of companies and its name was changed in 1989 to Hunslet-Barclay Ltd. As such, it operated six ex-British Rail Class 20 diesels to provide motive power for weed-killing trains used on the national rail network.
+In 1972, the company was acquired by the Leeds-based Hunslet Group of companies and its name was changed in 1989 to Hunslet-Barclay Ltd. As such, it operated six ex-British Rail Class 20 diesels to provide motive power for weed-killing trains used on the national rail network.
 Its manufacturing output in this period included eight additional centre trailer cars for the Glasgow Subway, which were delivered in 1992.

+Twenty-first century
-The locomotive interests of Hunslet-Barclay were bought by LH Group, Staffordshire on 31 December 2003, with Hunslet-Barclay at Kilmarnock continuing in the business of design, manufacture and refurbishment of multiple units, rolling stock, bogies and wheel-sets.

-Some Barclay locomotives were supplied through Lennox Lange, who acted as an agent for Barclay.
+The locomotive interests of Hunslet-Barclay were purchased by the Staffordshire-based conglomerate LH Group on 31 December 2003; thereafter, Hunslet-Barclay at Kilmarnock continuing in the business of design, manufacture and refurbishment of multiple units, rolling stock, bogies and wheel-sets.
+Several Barclay locomotives were supplied through Lennox Lange, who acted as an agent for Barclay.

-Brush-Barclay

-After going into financial administration in 2007 the company was acquired by the locomotive builder Brush Traction of Loughborough through its parent, the FKI Group.
-It was renamed Brush-Barclay.
+During 2007, the company's poor financial position compelled it into administration.
+Shortly thereafter, the company was acquired by the Loughborough-based engineering company Brush Traction through its parent, the FKI Group.
+To reflect its change in ownership, it was rebranded as Brush-Barclay.

-Wabtec Rail Scotland

 On 28 February 2011, Wabtec announced that it had acquired Brush Traction for US$31 million.
-The Kilmarnock works became Wabtec Rail Scotland.
+Accordingly, the Kilmarnock works became Wabtec Rail Scotland.

-Brodie Engineering

-Following closure and sale of the site by Wabtec, Kilmarnock firm Brodie Engineering acquired the site at Caledonia Works in 2020, and now operates two facilities within Kilmarnock, with the other being at the Bonnyton Rail Depot within the Bonnyton Industrial Estate.
+During early 2020, Wabtec announced its intention to close the Kilmarnock works and put it up for sale.
+Several months later, the Kilmarnock firm Brodie Engineering acquired the site, after which it started operating two facilities within Kilmarnock, the other being at the Bonnyton Rail Depot within the Bonnyton Industrial Estate.

+During February 2024, it was announced that the rolling stock company Porterbrook had agreed terms to purchase a 49 percent stake in Brodie Engineering; this move was promoted as bolstering support for multiple train operating companies.